NateEag/how-i-code/drafts/daily-routine.rst

 Information Triage
 ------------------

+This is a process I do to determine "what should I work on next?"

+Thus, if I don't have a clear "next big item" after doing it, the process has failed.

+I do it twice daily in smaller environments where I wear a lot of hats.
+In larger contexts with well-defined projects and people devoted to things like infra and monitoring, I could probably get away with doing it much less often.

 Process voicemails.
 I rarely get any so I don't have much routine around this - just convert them to tasks in the shared trackers as appropriate.